 Credit: @brosjr3d / Instagram

-Another enthusiast printed a pink waterproof vase:
+Another user 3D printed this pink waterproof vase.

 Credit: @nozzleprint3d/ Instagram